LdesignMedia/moodle-mod_openwebinar/README.md

 #### Room
   - Auto room scaling
   - Live and offline mode
-  - max 3 fully customisable reminder e-mail message (notify users about the openwebinar)
+  - Max.
+3 completely customizable reminder e-mail messages (to notify users about the openwebinar)
   - User activity pinger to measure online time in the room
   - YUI 3 javascript module
   - Completion triggered on entering the live openwebinar